-The NRC even agrees that neurobehavioral effects should be covered and included by the VA from consumption of the contaminated water at Camp Lejeune.
+The NRC even agrees that the V.A. should cover and include the neurobehavioral effects of consuming the contaminated water at Camp Lejeune.

 Testing can help doctors identify the dysfunction and function of chemical exposure and determine if such neurobehavioral symptoms are the reason for your illness.

-VA health care is actually available for anyone in the military, whether they’re on disability or not, if they were at Camp Lejeune during that period.
-Health care and reimbursements are available to civilians and family members who experience the 14 qualifying conditions.
+V.A. health care is available for anyone in the military, whether on disability or not, if they were at Camp Lejeune during that period.
+Health care and reimbursements are open to civilians and family members who experience the 14 qualifying conditions.

 Yes, presumption claims from the water contamination at Camp Lejeune must meet these eligibility requirements: